briandconnelly/nicheconstruct/paper/05_discussion.md

 ## Cooperation as Niche Construction

 In our model, niche construction and adaptation are independent of cooperation, which allows us to focus on hitchhiking.
 However, individuals often cooperate in ways that alter the environment.
-These cooperative behaviors, therefore, can be seen as niche construction.
+These cooperative behaviors, therefore, can themselves be seen as niche construction.
 For example, bacteria produce a host of extracellular products that scavenge soluble iron [@griffin2004cooperation], digest large proteins [@darch2012density; @diggle2007cooperation], and reduce the risk of predation [@cosson2002pseudomonas], among many others [@west2007social].
 As in our model, these forms of cooperation are likely to increase local subpopulation density.
 While many studies have focused on how the environment affects the evolution of these cooperative traits, relatively few have addressed how the environmental changes created by these products feed back to influence evolution.

 Perhaps most similar to this study, @vandyken2012origins demonstrated that when two negative niche constructing, cooperative behaviors co-evolve, selection can increasingly favor these traits, which are otherwise disfavored when alone.
-In that model, "reciprocal niche construction" occurred when the negative feedback resulting from one strategy positively influenced selection for the other, creating a perpetual cycle that maintained both forms of cooperation.
+In that model, "reciprocal niche construction" occurred when the negative feedback resulting from one strategy positively influenced selection for the other, creating a perpetually oscillating cycle that maintained both forms of cooperation.
 Arguably, this can be seen as an instance of hitchhiking: the currently-maladaptive form of cooperation is maintained by association with the adaptive form.

 When dispersal is limited, competition among kin can undermine cooperation.